nonblocking/mashroom/packages/core/mashroom/README.md

 * _target_: The actual web-app or static plugin that should be integrated
 * _defaultConfig.menuTitle_: The name that should be appear in the Admin UI menu
 * _defaultConfig.path_: The path in the Admin UI (full path will be /mashroom/admin/ext/\<your path>)
-* _defaultConfig.height_: The height of the iframe that will contain the target webapp.
-  If you want that the iframe has the full height of the webapp you have to post the height periodically to the parent, like so
+* _defaultConfig.height_: The height of the iframe that will contain the target webapp (Default: 80vh) If you want that the iframe has the full height of the webapp you have to post the height periodically to the parent, like so
   ```js
     parent.postMessage({ height: contentHeight + 20 }, "*");
   ```
- * _defaultConfig.weight_: The weight of the menu entry, the higher the number the lower will be menu entry be.
+ * _defaultConfig.weight_: The weight of the menu entry, the higher the number the lower will be menu entry be (Default: 100)